 To participate in financial aid programs, students must enroll for a minimum of six semester hours in an eligible degree program.
 Exceptions to this requirement are the Michigan Adult Part-Time Grant and the Pell Grant.

 Method and Frequency of Financial Aid Payments

-Money from all grants will be transferred to student accounts no earlier than one week after the drop/add period.
+Grant, scholarship and loan money is transferred to student accounts no earlier than one week after the drop/add period.